TBuckets6/cs326-project-webheads/docs/milestone-1.md

 When the user arrives at the website, they will first be given the options to choose their topic, adjust the difficulty, and set an optional time limit.
 These may be implemented via a dropdown list.
 Once the settings have been chosen, the user will click a button to start the quiz.
 There will be input text boxes for short answer and radio buttons multiple choice.
 When finished with the quiz, the user will receive their total score as well as the correct answer to each question.

 Data:
-- Questions/Answers
+- Questions/Answers - String
-- Difficulty Settings
+- Difficulty Settings - Number
-- Scores
+- Scores - Number
-- Topic Categories
+- Topic Categories - String, Object
-- Optional Time limit
+- Optional Time limit - Boolean, Number, Time
-- User Feedback
+- User Feedback - String